otto-de/api-guidelines/guidelines/020_guidelines/040_resources/3050_must-use-hal-format-for-embedded-resources.md

 id: R000045
 ---

-# use hal format for embedded resources
+# use HAL format for embedded resources

 ::: warning Public APIs only
 This rule only applies to public APIs.
 For private APIs, this rule SHOULD be followed.